 THE HOUSE TELLS THE STORY: HOMES OF THE AMERICAN PRESIDENTS

-This book is a sparkling, captivating look at the history of the American presidents through the landmark houses they lived in.
+This book, with a foreword by David McCullough, is a sparkling, captivating look at the history of the American presidents through the landmark houses they lived in.
 Abundant and engaging watercolors and illustrated letters chronicle Van Doren’s compelling painting trips to these sites.
 Featured residences include those of FDR, JFK, Harry Truman, Woodrow Wilson, Thomas Jefferson, John Adams and George Washington, among others.

 Homes of living presidents, George H. W. Bush, George W. Bush and Jimmy Carter—each of whom Van Doren corresponded and personally met with-- are also included, and the artist/author offers rare and illuminating insights into these historic figures.

 The House Tells the Story is a fresh take on a subject that has been covered in print before, but never like this.
 This book is a vivid, personal journey across America through the lens of Van Doren’s and McCullough’s brush and pen, whose stories brings these presidents to life.
 McCullough, who once aspired to be an artist himself-- but chose to “paint with words” instead- is an indispensable collaborator and guide.